Skip to content

 • Memberships with digital content: Ongoing access to a library of products

-Do you really think the biggest mistake digital product creators make is poor marketing?
-It’s not.
+The biggest mistake digital product creators make isn’t poor marketing.
 It’s building what they want to sell instead of what their audience wants to buy.

 Before creating anything: